-The aim of this track is to allow students to acquire and master the behavioral skills a manager from the 21st century needs to possess, “me, the other, the involvement”: knowing yourself better and knowing the people you deal with better, in order to communicate and act as a responsible leader.
-Examples of courses: personal development through drama, creativity, artistic culture and expression, conflict resolution, mindfulness and management, time management.
+The Personal Development track helps students to acquire and master the behavioral skills a manager from the 21st century needs to possess, focused on “me, the other, the involvement”: knowing yourself better and knowing the people you deal with better, in order to communicate and act as a responsible leader.
+Examples of courses are personal development through drama, creativity, artistic culture and expression, mindfulness, and time management.

-Our department is involved in a wide range of research topics built around three pillars.
+The department is involved in a wide range of research topics built around three pillars.

-A first pillar of research focuses on human resource management practices to secure both employee and organizational performance as well as employee well-being.
+A first pillar of research focuses on Human Resource Management practices to secure both employee and organizational performance as well as employee well-being.
 Topics related to this pillar include talent management, HRM in the health industry, change management, intergenerational and intercultural management, strategic HRM, performance assessment and pay structures.

 A second pillar concerns research in organizational studies, including topics such as creativity management, teamwork and team learning, communication, social networks, ethical decision-making, leadership, organizational and individual identity, employees’ work behaviors, the gender gap in the labor market and workforce diversity.

-Finally, a third pillar relates to research on negotiation, mediation and conflict management.
+The third pillar relates to research on negotiation, mediation and conflict management.
 Fundamental topics that are studied within this pillar are cross-cultural negotiations, gender, language and trust in negotiations, conflict management, governance and leadership in international negotiations, dispute resolution, automated negotiation, arbitration and mediation.

-Our permanent professors have recently published articles in the following international peer-reviewed journals: Organization Studies, Journal of Management, Journal of Organizational Behavior, Organizational Behavior and Human Decision Processes, Negotiation and Conflict Management Research, International Journal of Conflict Management, Journal of Management Studies, Human Resource Management (Journal), Human Relations, Research Policy, Industrial Relations, Journal of Business Research, European Management Review, Human Resource Management Review, Journal of Business Ethics, Management and others.
+Building on these three pillars of research, our permanent professors have recently published articles in the following international peer-reviewed journals: Organization Studies, Journal of Management, Journal of Organizational Behavior, Organizational Behavior and Human Decision Processes, Negotiation and Conflict Management Research, International Journal of Conflict Management, Journal of Management Studies, Human Resource Management (Journal), Human Relations, Research Policy, Industrial Relations, Journal of Business Research, European Management Review, Human Resource Management Review, Journal of Business Ethics, Management and others.